 Denison University was founded in Granville, Ohio in 1831, which makes it the state’s second-oldest liberal arts college.
 As a private school, Denison offers a number of undergraduate majors, while also offering students the opportunity to create their own.
 Technology-minded applicants in search of a liberal arts education will also be happy to know that Denison is one of the few liberal arts schools to offer a major in data analytics.
 Denison is ranked among Forbes’s 100 best universities in the nation, while U.S. News & World Report and Washington Monthly both include Denison on their lists of the country’s best liberal arts colleges.

-DePauw University is a well-respected liberal arts college located near Chicago.
+DePauw University is a well-respected liberal arts college located near Indianapolis.
 DePauw’s 4-1-4 calendar allows students to participate in a four-week Winter Term class as part of the college’s mission to provide students with a well-rounded education.
 Students are encouraged to take classes both inside and outside of their major, while also participating in extracurricular programs such as study abroad or team sports.
 U.S. News & World Report almost always includes DePauw University among the very top liberal arts colleges in the country.
 Forbes has included it as the 2nd best college in Indiana (after Notre Dame) and the 14th best in the Midwest.

-Located in Richmond, Indiana, Earlham College is an excellent school choice for anyone looking to immerse themselves into all aspects of the liberal arts.
+Located in Richmond, Indiana, Earlham College is an excellent school choice for anyone looking to immerse themselves in all aspects of the liberal arts.
 Established by the Religious Society of Friends in the mid-19th century, Earlham maintains its strong Quaker roots even today.
 The college is well known for graduating students who go on to pursue Ph.D.s, specifically within the fields of biological science.
 Earlham is also included in Loren Pope’s bestselling book, Colleges That Change Lives.

 Interestingly, Finlandia University is the only private institution located in the Upper Peninsula of Michigan — a gorgeous region that seems remarkably appropriate for studying the liberal arts and all things good, true, and beautiful.
-Officially affiliated with the Lutheran Church, Finlandia’s faith is ever present in its core curriculum, campus vibe, and college-sponsored events.
+Officially affiliated with the Lutheran Church, Finlandia’s faith is ever-present in its core curriculum, campus vibe, and college-sponsored events.

 Grinnell College is a private school in Iowa.
 Social and personal responsibility and stewardship are major tenets of life at Grinnell College, a fact which is reflected in the school’s overall culture.
-Grinnell is widely known for its challenging academics, and students are required to help steward their undergraduate career.
+Grinnell is widely known for its challenging academics, and students are required to help steward their undergraduate careers.
 For example, one of the few courses required of all freshmen is a writing and research seminar.
 Once students have completed the seminar, they may then work with an advisor to choose the remainder of their classes.

 Since Hillsdale College’s founding in 1844, it has been widely respected as one of the best liberal arts schools in the United States.
 Students come from all over the world to attend Hillsdale, many of whom are no doubt drawn to the college’s rigorous classical curriculum.
 At Hillsdale, all students are required to take courses on the Constitution, western civilization, and great literature, regardless of their intended major.